2020 Mu Phi Epsilon International Competition

 All contestants will be notified by the coordinator of the preliminary judges' decision by April 1, 2020.

-Final Auditions will be held on Wednesday, July 22, 2020 in Voertman Concert Hallat the University of North Texas in Denton, Texas with finalists arriving by early Sunday evening July 20.
+Final Auditions will be held on Wednesday, July 22, 2020 in Winspear Hall in the Murchison Performing Arts Center at the University of North Texas in Denton, Texas with finalists arriving by early Sunday evening July 19.
 Round trip for the finalists will be paid from within the continental United States.
 This does not include transportation expenses for instruments.
-Local accommodations will be made during as well as prior to the auditions to allow for scheduled rehearsal times Monday July 21 and Tuesday July 22 with the provided collaborative pianist.
+Local accommodations will be made during as well as prior to the auditions to allow for scheduled rehearsal times Monday, July 20 and Tuesday, July 21.
 The Foundation will furnish a professional collaborative pianist for all Final Auditions.
 Final Auditions are open to the public.
 Judges may ask contestants to perform any part of the repertoire submitted and may recall any contestant.
 Each contestant will be allotted a minimum of 30 minutes performing time and may start the audition with a work of his/her own choice.
 Contestants must perform all repertoire from memory, except for the contemporary American work, accompanied sonatas, and one aria from a secular or sacred oratorio or cantata for voice.
 Electronic or other equipment required by a finalist is the full responsibility of that contestant.

 The Mu Phi Epsilon International Competition winner will perform a full recital during the 2020 Mu Phi Epsilon International Convention in Dallas, Texas on Friday, July 24, 2020.
 The winner must include acknowledgement of Mu Phi Epsilon International Competition in all future publicity.
 An 'engagement' is defined as: the feature concert plus one community service program OR one masterclass.
 The winner must perform the contemporary American work on each Mu Phi Epsilon Artist recital during the 2020-2021 and 2021-2022 touring seasons.
 The winner may not be under professional artist management at the time of the competition.
 If professional management is acquired during the 2-year timeframe of the Mu Phi Epsilon International Competition contract, special arrangement must be agreed upon between the manager and the Mu Phi Epsilon Foundation to allow the Foundation to continue booking activities for the winner without financial obligation to the manager.
 If no such agreement can be reached, the alternate will assume the title of winner.
 All concerts previously booked will be honored by the original winner.
 Transportation costs of the winner, but not the instrument, will be provided within the continental United States.
 Winners residing outside the United States will be responsible for such costs to and from this country.